techies23/Inactive-Logout/readme.txt

 4. Multi User Role Screen

 == Changelog ==

+= 1.4.1 =
+* Added: Logout session even after the browser is cold.

 = 1.4.0 =
 * Change: Added constant login functionality for all browser tabs which means even if the user has multiple browser tabs opened.
 Until the user is active plugin will not show any popups or logout the user.
 The timeout will only show in the last active tab window.